Glossary

 Fixed Asset

-An asset, usually tangible, that is not intended to be consumed or sold for at least a year, and is needed to conduct business, e.g., land, buildings, machinery and equipment, vehicles, etc.
+An asset, usually tangible, that is not intended to be consumed or sold within a normal operating period (typically one year or longer) and is needed to conduct business operations.
+Examples include land, buildings, machinery and equipment, vehicles, and furniture.

 Fixed Costs

-Sometimes known as overhead costs, these costs are part of the operating expense of a business and not dependent on the amount of goods or services produced.
+Sometimes known as overhead costs, these are operating expenses of a business that remain constant regardless of the volume of goods or services produced.
+Examples include rent, salaries, insurance, and utilities.

 Float